francescogerardomarra/its/modulo26/4_security.md

 - **`sessionCreated(HttpSessionEvent se)`**:
   - This method is called when a new HTTP session is created.
   - The method receives an `HttpSessionEvent` object, which contains the session that was just created.
-  - You can use this method to perform tasks such as setting attributes in the session, like a timestamp of when the session was created (e.g., tracking the session’s creation time).
+  - You can use this method to perform tasks such as setting attributes in the session, like a timestamp of when the session was created (e.g. tracking the session’s creation time).

 - **`sessionDestroyed(HttpSessionEvent se)`**:
   - This method is called when an HTTP session is invalidated or expires.